Kleinverse/research/icalcc/README.md

 | Student-t15 | 10k | 3.85 | 4.18 | 3.77 | 4.14 | 5.94 | 8.66 | 4.14 | 3.77 | 3.70 | **3.74** | 3.87 |
 | Student-t15 | 100k | 1.20 | 1.28 | **1.16** | 1.20 | 1.74 | 3.25 | 1.20 | 1.17 | 1.18 | 1.17 | 1.23 |

-`LC-tanh` and `LC-exp` match or outperform all classical contrasts on super-Gaussian sources and are the safest default when the source distribution is unknown.
+`LCC-tanh` and `LCC-exp` match or outperform all classical contrasts on super-Gaussian sources and are the safest default when the source distribution is unknown.
 On sub-Gaussian sources (Uniform), high-order polynomial LCC is preferred.
 On Student-t15 (κ₄ ≈ 0.46), all methods are within sampling noise.